Grendlee/Image-Upscaler/readme.md

 ## Compilation
  **Note:** Loading images on windows will cause a memory problem at "loadImage".
 Compiling using a Linux system is recommended.

 ```bash
 g++ -std=c++17 -O2 -o upscaler main.cpp
 ```

+---

+## Platform-Specific Instructions

+This project supports both **macOS/Linux** and **Windows**.
+The ESRGAN upscaling backend uses a precompiled binary (`realesrgan-ncnn-vulkan`) that differs by platform.

+In the runESRGAN(), make sure to uncomment the correct version according to your operating system.